k3po/k3po/SPEC.md

 If the emulated WebSocket is already processing an HTTP upstream request, then the server MUST generate an HTTP response with a `400 Bad Request` status code and fail the emulated WebSocket connection.

-If the sequence number received in `X-Sequence-No` header is out of order or invalid, the server MUST generate an HTTP response with a `400 Bad Request` status code and fail the WSE connection.
+If `X-Sequence-No` header is missing in upstream request, then the server MUST generate an HTTP response with a `400 Bad Request` status code and fail the WSE connection.

-The sequence number is regarded invalid -

-* if it is not a positive integer
-* if the value exceeds 2^53 - 1

-The upstream request is regarded out of order -

-* if the sequence number of first upstream request is NOT an increment of 1 compared to the value specified during [Opening Handshake](#opening-handshake)
-* if the sequence number of a upstream request is NOT an increment of 1 compared to that of preceding upstream request

-If the sequence number received via `X-Sequence-No` header is out of order, the server MUST generate an HTTP response with a `400 Bad Request` status code and fail the WSE connection.
+If the sequence number received via `X-Sequence-No` header is out of order or invalid, the server MUST generate an HTTP response with a `400 Bad Request` status code and fail the WSE connection.
+Please see [Request Sequencing](#request-sequencing) for details.

 Otherwise, the server decodes the emulated WebSocket frames from the upstream request body and generates an HTTP upstream response as follows.